Absortium/frontend/README.md

   * `DELUGE_DIRECTORY=YOUR_WORK_DIRECTORY`
   * `DEFAULT_MODE='frontend'`

-* Add entry to the /etc/hosts
+* Add entry to the `/etc/hosts`
-   * If you run docker containers on the docker-machine, than check your ip and set it to the /etc/hosts
+   * If you run docker containers on the docker-machine, than check your ip and pass it to the `/etc/hosts`
    ```
    $ docker-machine ip
    $ sudo bash -c 'echo "absortium.com <ip>" >> /etc/hosts'